TuftsRAS/kc/coeus-webapp/src/main/jsfrontend/apidocs/propdev/budget-sub-awards.md

     + subAwardXfdFileName (optional) - Subaward PDF File Name.
 Maximum length is 256.
     + xmlDataId (optional) - Xml Data Id.
     + translationComments (optional) - Translation Comments.
 Maximum length is 2000.
-    + xfdUpdateTimestamp (optional) - This attribute should always be overridden on the descriptive elements.
+    + xfdUpdateTimestamp (optional) - This attribute should always be overriden on the descriptive elements.
 Maximum length is 21.
     + xfdUpdateUser (optional) - xfdUpdateUser.
 Maximum length is 60.
-    + xmlUpdateTimestamp (optional) - This attribute should always be overridden on the descriptive elements.
+    + xmlUpdateTimestamp (optional) - This attribute should always be overriden on the descriptive elements.
 Maximum length is 21.
     + xmlUpdateUser (optional) - xmlUpdateUser.
 Maximum length is 60.
     + namespace (optional) - Namespace.
 Maximum length is 200.
     + formName (optional) - Form Name.
 Maximum length is 100.